-BNICE is an elementary school moral awareness program that focuses on helping kids grow positive relationships with others by developing a stronger sense of empathy and improving their self-esteem.
+BNICE is a moral awareness program for elementary, middle, and high school students that focuses on helping students grow positive relationships with others by developing a stronger sense of empathy and improving their self-esteem.
 Through Experiential Education, BNICE integrates both of these results through a culturally sensitive, interactive, discussion-based program that teaches tolerance and diversity.
-Two presentations are offered: a K-3 grade program that incorporates real life examples of inclusion, acceptance and love through relatable examples and music & movement.
-The second is a 4-6 grade program which presents more interactive activities that inspire open-minded behavior and critical thinking relating to ones character in everyday life.
-Both of which are adaptable to continue your schools current specific character development efforts.
+Multiple presentations are offered: a K-3 grade program that incorporates real life examples of inclusion, acceptance and love through relatable examples and music & movement.
+The 4-8 grade program presents more interactive activities that inspire open-minded behavior and critical thinking relating to ones character in everyday life.
+The 9-12 grade program offers a variety of speaking presentations and workshop topics that center on the essential skills needed for high school students to become LIFE READY.
+All presentations are completely adaptable to continue your schools current specific character development efforts.

-BNICE helps our kids become even better human beings in proven and sustainable ways.
+BNICE helps our students become even better human beings in proven and sustainable ways.

 Chris French has been an advocate and presenter on character education for over two decades.
 Character development is his passion!
 All of his experience and training in teaching diversity, cultural sensitivity, tolerance, inclusion and love has led him to the creation of this program that he has been sharing with thousands of students across the nation.
-Over the years, he’s worked with many youth at leadership retreats, conferences, schools and summer camps.
+Over the years, he’s worked with many youth of all ages at leadership retreats, conferences, schools and summer camps.

 BNICE School Presentations Are…